beetbox/beets/docs/plugins/replaygain.rst

 This option only works with the "bs1770gain" backend:

-- **method**: The loudness scanning standard: either 'replaygain' for ReplayGain 2.0, 'ebu' for EBU R128 or 'atsc' for ATSC A/85.
+- **method**: The loudness scanning standard: either `replaygain` for ReplayGain 2.0, `ebu` for EBU R128, or `atsc` for ATSC A/85.
 This dictates the reference level: -18, -23, or -24 LUFS respectively.
-Default: replaygain
+Default:
+  `replaygain`

 Manual Analysis